Using the Bible as Her Guide

 For Dr. Mazar, her whole academic reputation is on the line with her excavations and conclusions.
 Still, she holds firm to the historical application of the Bible.

 Although she may be the poster child of biblical archaeology today, Dr. Eilat Mazar isn’t the first archaeologist to hold the Bible in such high esteem.

 “There is nothing new about reading the Bible to see how much of the reality can be tangible.
 It is a whole school that started with Robinson and later on in force with Albright, of which my grandfather considered himself to be a follower and a student,” she says.

-From home to the excavation site to anywhere beyond, the archaeological atmosphere saturated Mazar family life.
-Naturally, Eilat Mazar and others in the family followed him into the field of archaeology.
+From home to the excavation site to anywhere beyond, archaeology saturated Mazar family life.
+Naturally, Eilat and others in the family followed Dr. Mazar into the field.
 “When I studied at the university, he guided,” she says.
 While at university, the two Mazars began working together on publication of The Temple Mount Excavations.
-The project would continue for the following 10 years.
+The project would continue for 10 years.